 A No Mow Zone was included in the original draft, but has been removed.
-An educational approach is planned to provide people with better information to help landowners understand that mowing to the lake edge is harmful to water quality.
+An educational approach is planned to provide people with better information.

 Public Comment: None.

 • Rental Management Ordinance Update: Carol screenshared the Short-term rental document.
 David noted the impetus behind this ordinance is that short-term rentals create a much greater intensity in the use of the lake.
 The ordinance intends to maintain the environmental integrity and the community nature of the lake, while keeping in mind the interests of landowners and renters.